nmcginn/blog/_posts/2017-04-13-running-go-on-aws.markdown

 cover: 'assets/images/gocode.png'
 ---

-# Running a go service on Amazon ECS

 My organization has recently moved to Amazon ECS for deploying services, and my team uses go as a backend language.
 In theory, it seems exceptionally straightforward to deploy a go service to ECS, but there were 2 major hurdles in deploying to this new containerized environment that I've never encountered before.
 The first was related to deploying a binary directly, and the second dealt with credential management specific to our continuous integration.

 ### Deploying a go binary to ECS